Inspiration

 Person of the week: Stanley Kubrick

-A creepy place, isn't it?Huge rooms, endless corridors and completely insane layout.
-The director did everything so that the guests of the hotel did not feel at home.
-The thickness of the walls here regularly changes, many doors lead to nowhere, windows are arranged in a chaotic manner, the size of the rooms is completely impossible to predict.
-And all this is not a blooper, but a deliberate attempt to mislead the viewer: with all your attentiveness and sophistication, you will not be able to predict what awaits the hero around the next corner.
-And it doesn't matter if it's a corridor or a plot twist.
+It's a creepy place, isn't it?Huge rooms, endless corridors and a completely crazy layout.
+The director did everything to make the hotel guests feel like they are not at home.
+The thickness of the walls here regularly changes, many doors lead to nowhere, the windows are arranged in a chaotic order, the size of the rooms is completely impossible to predict.
+And all this is not a blooper, but a deliberate attempt to mislead the viewer: no matter how attentive and sophisticated you are, you will not be able to predict what awaits the hero around the next turn.
+And it does not matter whether it is a turn in the corridor or in the plot.

 White interiors of wealthy citizens of the future(according to Stanley Kubrick) are quite consistent with today's realities.
-Straight lines, minimalism, natural wood and chalk boards (such as a destroyed library), oddly enough, gained their relevance 40 years after the film was released.
-Of course, we can talk for a long time about the sagacity of talented people and their hypersensitivity to changes in the unstable matter of time, but most often such intersections of fiction with reality occur thanks to fans of the work of this or that person.
-Most likely, Stanley Kubrick's films inspired a huge number of designers and architects, which in general is completely unsurprising.
+Straight lines, minimalism, natural wood and chalk boards (for example, the destroyed library), oddly enough, have gained their relevance 40 years after the film was released.
+Of course, we can talk for a long time about the insight of talented people and their hypersensitivity to changes in the shaky matter of time, but most often such intersections of fiction with reality occur thanks to fans of the work of this or that person.
+Most likely, Stanley Kubrick's films inspired a huge number of designers and architects, which is generally not surprising.

 Comments